 During the first quarter of 2000, we determined that twenty-two of our receivable portfolios that had been acquired during 1999 and 2000 were not performing in a manner consistent with expectations and historical results for the specific type of receivables within those portfolios.
 This non-performance was largely the result of non-compliance of the receivable portfolios purchased with covenants and representations contained in the related purchasing contracts.
-At the time impairment was identified, the Company was unable to reasonably estimate the amount and timing of anticipated collections.
-Therefore, in accordance with AICPA Practice Bulletin 6, the Company ceased accrual of income on these portfolios effective January 1, 2000.
+At the time impairment was identified, we were unable to reasonably estimate the amount and timing of anticipated collections.
+Therefore, in accordance with AICPA Practice Bulletin 6, "Amortization of Discounts on Certain Acquired Loans", the Company ceased accrual of income on these portfolios effective January 1, 2000.

 During the second quarter of 2000, using newly acquired proprietary statistical models, Company management estimated the amount and timing of anticipated collections, and therefore the recoverable value of these portfolios.
 As part of that process, we were able to isolate many of the portions of those portfolios containing what we considered ineligible assets.
-Based on our calculations and statistical analysis, we recorded impairment charges of \$20.9 million against the carrying value of certain portfolios for the year 2000 (\$20.6 million during the six-month period ended June 30, 2000).
-At June 30, 2001, these portfolios remain on non-accrual status, and the full amount of collections for these portfolios under the cost recovery method until such time that we can demonstrate our ability to accurately estimate the amount and timing of anticipated collections.
-For those portfolios on non-accrual status, when collections exceed the remaining net book value of the related individual portfolios, such excess collections are recorded as income.
-During the three and six months ended June 30, 2001, approximately \$1.7 million and \$3.0 million, respectively was recognized as income pertaining to collections on portfolios on which the related net book value has been fully recovered.
+Based on our calculations and statistical analysis, we recorded impairment charges of \$20.9 million against the carrying value of certain portfolios for the year 2000 (\$19.5 million during the nine-month period ended September 30, 2000).
+Effective July 1, 2001, all portfolios previously impaired, and still having carrying values, returned to accrual status since collection history provided us the ability to reasonably estimate the amount and timing of anticipated collections.
+During the three months ended September 30, 2001, \$0.9 million of income was recognized as income pertaining to the portfolios previously impaired that would not have been recognized had such portfolios remained on the cost recovery method.
+The impact of the change in estimate was to reduce basic and diluted loss per share by approximately \$0.12 for both the three and nine months ended September 30, 2001.
+For those portfolios on non-accrual status, when collections exceed the remaining net book value of the related individual portfolios, such excess collections are recorded as income pertaining to collections on portfolios on which the related net book value has been fully recovered.

 We monitor impairment of receivable portfolios based on total projected future cash flows of each portfolio compared to each portfolio's carrying value.
 Each quarter, management evaluates the carrying value of receivable portfolios for impairment based on current market conditions and cash flow assumptions.
 Provisions for losses are charged to earnings when it is determined that the investment in a receivable portfolio is greater than the related estimates of total probable future collections.
-During the year ended December 31, 2000, we recorded impairment charges of approximately \$20.9 million against the carrying value of the portfolios.
-Approximately \$20.6 million of this impairment was recognized in the first half of 2000.
-The Company did not record an impairment charge during the six months ended June 30, 2001.
+The Company did not record an impairment charge during the nine months ended September 30, 2001.